superstrong/google-workspace-mcp/README.md

 ### File Management

-The server uses a structured approach to manage files:
+The server automatically manages files in a structured way:

 ```
 ~/Documents/workspace-mcp-files/